core-wg/oscore/draft-ietf-core-object-security.md

 In order to prevent response delay and mismatch attacks {{I-D.mattsson-core-coap-actuators}} from on-path attackers and compromised intermediaries, OSCORE binds responses to the requests by including the kid and Partial IV of the request in the AAD of the response.
 The server therefore needs to store the kid and Partial IV of the request until all responses have been sent.

-## AEAD Nonce Uniqueness {#nonce-uniqueness}
+## Sequence Numbers {#nonce-uniqueness}

 An AEAD nonce MUST NOT be used more than once per AEAD key.
-In order to assure unique nonces, each Sender Context contains a Sender Sequence Number used to protect requests, and - in case of Observe - responses.
+The uniqueness of (key, nonce) pairs is shown in {{kn-uniqueness}}, and in particular depends on a correct usage of Partial IVs.
+It is important that implementations keeps track of Sender Sequence Numbers which have been used.
 If messages are processed concurrently, the operation of reading and increasing the Sender Sequence Number MUST be atomic.

 The maximum Sender Sequence Number is algorithm dependent (see {{sec-considerations}}), and SHALL be less than 2^40.
 If the Sender Sequence Number exceeds the maximum, the endpoint MUST NOT process any more messages with the given Sender Context.
-The endpoint SHOULD acquire a new security context (and consequently inform the other endpoint) before this happens.
+If necessary, the endpoint SHOULD acquire a new security context before this happens.
 The latter is out of scope of this document.

 ## Freshness